7 Popular Temples in Uttar Pradesh

 Vishwanath means ruler of the universe.
 Located in Varanasi (also known as Kashi and Banaras), on the western bank of River Ganga, Kashi Vishwanath Temple is dedicated to Lord Shiva.

-The temple is open from 3.00 am to 11.00 pm and is the most popular tourist attraction in Varanasi.
+The temple is the most popular tourist attraction in Varanasi.
 It is the living embodinent of India's timeless cultural traditions and high spiritual values.
 Devotees visit this temple seeking peace and benediction.

 Kashi Vishwanath Temple was built in 1780 by the Maratha monarch, Maharani Ahilyabai Holkar of Indore.
 It is also known as the Golden temple.
 The gold used to cover the two domes of the temple was donated by the Sikh Maharaja Ranjit Singh.